TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 ## Summary

-A proposed function composition operator that allows terse and intuitive left to right composition from and to any of the 4 available function types: `Function`, `AsyncFunction`, `GeneratorFunction` and `AsyncGeneratorFunction`.
+A proposed function composition operator that allows terse and intuitive composition in execution order from and to any of the 4 available function types: `Function`, `AsyncFunction`, `GeneratorFunction` and `AsyncGeneratorFunction`.

 ## Usage